JulienBacquart/MTW-MeSH-wiki/MeSH-Annual-Updates.md

-Check MeSH-RDF release notes: https://hhs.github.io/meshrdf/release-notes
+Check MeSH RDF release notes: https://hhs.github.io/meshrdf/release-notes

 > You can update more often than annually if required - just repeat the steps.